Chronic otitis in dogs: Ear - actually a serious problem!

 Diagnosis:

-A veterinarian will carefully examine your dog's ears and may take a swab or sample of ear discharge to determine the exact cause of the inflammation.
+A Veterinarian will carefully examine your dog's ears and may take a swab or sample of ear discharge to determine the exact cause of the inflammation.

 Treatment:

-• Medications: Antibiotics, antifungals, or anti-inflammatory medications
+• Medications: Antibiotics, antifungals, or anti-inflammatory drugs

-• Ear cleaning: Regular cleaning of the ears to remove dirt, wax and fluids
+• Ear cleaning: Regular cleaning of the ears to remove dirt, wax, and fluids

-Frequently asked questions (FAQs):
+Frequently Asked Questions (FAQs):

 Can chronic otitis in dogs be cured?